How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Experiments

-\textbf{CIDER learns distinguishable representations.} We visualize the learned feature embeddings in Figure~\ref{fig:umap} using UMAP~\cite{mcinnes2018umap-software}, where the colors encode different class labels.
-A salient observation is that embeddings obtained with \texttt{CIDER} (\ref{fig:supconreg}) enjoy much better compactness compared to embeddings trained with the \texttt{CE} loss (\ref{fig:softmax}).
+\textbf{CIDER learns distinguishable representations.} We visualize the learned feature embeddings in Figure~\ref{fig:umap} using UMAP~\citep{mcinnes2018umap-software}, where the colors encode different class labels.
+A salient observation is that embeddings obtained with \texttt{CIDER} enjoy much better compactness compared to embeddings trained with the \texttt{CE} loss (\ref{fig:emb_umap}).
 Moreover, the classes are distributed more uniformly in the space, highlighting the efficacy of the dispersion loss.

-\textbf{CIDER improves inter-class dispersion and intra-class compactness.} Beyond visualization, we also quantitatively measure the intra-class compactness by Eq.~\ref{score:comp} and the inter-class dispersion by Eq.~\ref{score:disp}.
+\textbf{CIDER improves inter-class dispersion and intra-class compactness.} Beyond visualization, we also quantitatively measure the embedding quality.
+We propose two measurements: inter-class dispersion and intra-class compactness:

+where $\mathcal{D}_\text{tr}^{\text{in}} = \{\*x_i, y_i\}_{i=1}^N$, and $\*z_i$ is the normalized embedding of $\*x_i$ for all $1\leq i\leq N$.
+Dispersion is measured by the average cosine similarity among pair-wise class prototypes.
+The compactness can be interpreted as the average cosine similarity between each feature embedding and its corresponding class prototype.

 To make the measurements more interpretable, we convert cosine similarities to \emph{angular degrees}.
 Hence, a higher inter-class dispersion (in degrees) indicates more separability among class prototypes, which is desirable.
 Similarly, lower intra-class compactness (in degrees) is better.
 The results are shown in Table~\ref{tab:measure} based on the CIFAR-10 test set.
 Compared to \texttt{SSD+} (with \texttt{SupCon} loss), \texttt{CIDER} significantly improves the inter-class dispersion by \textbf{12.03} degrees.
 Different from \texttt{SupCon}, \texttt{CIDER} explicitly optimizes the inter-class dispersion, which especially benefits OOD detection.